top of page

 KINGDOM OF ATHILAS

-Athilas was the oldest of the kingdoms ever built in Ernt-nador, located along the shores of the Western Sea, in roughly the same location as the current kingdom of Hoxlu.
-Its existence was not very long, considering the time closer to the First Era of Ernt-nador, the Known World.
-Little is known about when it was founded, and even less is known about its disappearance.
-However, the little-known legend surrounding Athilas goes as follows.
-Long before the First Era of Ernt-nador began its count, when kingdoms like Anghur and Lakahmbar were still being established, the daughter of King Althusor died, and the blame was placed upon a powerful wizard named Modin.
-Unable to prove his innocence, Modin was banished from the ancient and small kingdom of Athilas and sentenced to death outside its borders.
-The royal advisor suggested that the king should kill the wizard outside the realm to avoid bringing bad luck.
-Modin's sentence was banishment to die in the Rocky Mountains, where he would have no chance of survival against the mythical creatures said to dwell in that cursed region.
-But Modin did not die, and King Althusor relentlessly sought to end the wizard's existence.
-No one ever heard of anyone from Athilas again, and the kingdom came to be considered cursed.
+Athilas was the oldest of the kingdoms ever built in Ernt-nador, located on the shores of the Western Sea, near the current site of the kingdom of Hoxlu.
+Its existence was not long, at least by the reckoning close to the First Era of Ernt-nador, the Known World.
+It is unknown when it was established, and little is known about its disappearance.
+However, there is a legend that few remember.
+Before the First Era of Ernt-nador began, while other kingdoms like Anghur and Lakahmbar were rising, the daughter of King Althusor died, and the blame was placed on the shoulders of a powerful sorcerer named Modin.
+Unable to prove his innocence, Modin was banished from the ancient and small kingdom of Athilas and sentenced to death beyond its borders.
+The royal advisor’s counsel was for the king to execute the sorcerer outside the kingdom’s domain to avoid bringing ill fortune.
+Modin’s sentence was banishment to die in the Rocky Mountains, where he was not expected to survive due to the myth of creatures inhabiting that cursed region.
+But Modin did not die, and King Althusor pressed with all his might to end the sorcerer’s existence.
+No one ever heard from Athilas again, and the kingdom came to be considered cursed.

 KINGDOM OF ATHILAS